CodeTile/AdventureWorksDemo/README.md

 # AdventureWorksDemo
 Demo of a system connecting to the Microsofts demo database AdventureWorks.
 This project will provide a Restful API to connect to the database along with tests.

-At the moment this is only the API with no security or front end.
-I plan to implement these at a later date.
-I will try to use the latest features of the .net environment, although I will inveitable miss some.
+This project is meant as a proving ground for ideas and to remind me how implement clean code/ design practices etc...

+I will inevitably get some of these ideas wrong, so please point me in the right direction.

+## Testing
+#### Standard TDD testing
+For standard TDD testing this project will use nUnit.
+#### Integration testing
+For integration testing this project will use the SpecFlow replacment [reqnroll](https://reqnroll.net/).
+It will also require a database and access to a MS-SQL database with a backup file that can be accessed by both the project and the database.